arda-kara/Custom-STM32F3-Board/README.md

 ## Project Overview

-This project focuses on designing a custom PCB powered by the STM32F103C8T6 ARM chip.
+This project focuses on designing a custom 2 layer PCB powered by the STM32F103C8T6 ARM chip.
 It features RS232, USB, 2xADC, and 4xDAC headers.
 The remaining pins are configurable as GPIO.

 ## Table of Contents